 The university’s ties with its community have never been stronger.
-Not only has UofL been a major player in the award-winning Partnership for a Green City with Jefferson County Public Schools and Louisville Metro government, it has launched a Signature Partnership Initiative to improve education, health care, social services and economic opportunity in west Louisville, an area of the city that’s been left behind.
+Not only has UofL been a major player in the award-winning Partnership for a Green City with Jefferson County Public Schools and Louisville Metro government, it has launched a Signature Partnership Initiative to improve education, health care, social services and economic opportunity in west Louisville, an area of the city that’s been left behind economically and educationally.
 UofL has earned the Carnegie Foundation for the Advancement of Teaching's highest rating in the area of community engagement.
 UofL is one of only 119 schools nationwide and three schools in Kentucky to earn the designation in two areas, curricular engagement and outreach and partnerships.
 The school is also reaching out to men and women in the armed services, signing education, training and research agreements with Fort Knox and the Kentucky National Guard.

-Under Ramsey’s direction, UofL is enjoying record-breaking fundraising efforts, raising more than $140 million per year to help offset a continuing series of state budget cuts.
+Under Ramsey’s direction, UofL is enjoying record-breaking fundraising efforts, raising more than $162 million in 2013 to help offset a continuing series of state budget cuts.
 The campus is currently in the midst of an aggressive one billion dollar fundraising campaign called “Charting Our Course: A Campaign for Kentucky’s Premier Metropolitan Research University.”

 A strong commitment to serving the community and state is nothing new for Ramsey.
 Before assuming UofL’s top post, he served as senior policy adviser and state budget director for Kentucky and senior professor of economics and public policy at UofL.
 He has served as vice chancellor for finance and administration at both the University of North Carolina at Chapel Hill and Western Kentucky University.
 He has been associate dean, assistant dean and director of public administration in the College of Business Administration at Loyola University and research associate for the University of Kentucky’s Center for Public Affairs.